hashicorp/terraform-provider-azurerm/website/docs/d/elastic_san_volume_group.html.markdown

 An `encryption` block exports the following arguments:

-* `key_vault_key_id` - The Key Vault key URI for Customer Managed Key encryption, which can be either a full URI or a versionless URI.
+* `key_vault_key_id` - The Key Vault Key URI for Customer Managed Key encryption, which can be either a full URI or a versionless URI.

 * `user_assigned_identity_id` - The ID of the User Assigned Identity used by this Elastic SAN Volume Group.

-* `current_versioned_key_expiration_timestamp` - The timestamp of the expiration time for the current version of the customer managed key.
+* `current_versioned_key_expiration_timestamp` - The timestamp of the expiration time for the current version of the Customer Managed Key.

 * `current_versioned_key_id` - The ID of the current versioned Key Vault Key in use.